 • information in respect of any relevant investigations or proceedings;

 • information provided by you for the purpose of attending meetings and events, including records of your attendance at our offices held for security purposes;

 • when you subscribe on our website, information on your preferences; and

 • where you or your organisation is a supplier to Bellwether Green, contact and other information relative to those services.

 How will we use your Personal Data?

 We may process personal information about you:

-• to provide you or your client with, and to improve, our services
+• to provide you or a client with, and to improve, our services;

-• where we have other legitimate reasons, such as for internal compliance and security purposes
+• where we have other legitimate reasons, such as for internal compliance and security purposes; and

 Will we share your Personal Data with any third parties?